News in Pics | August 25, 2023

 Credit: PTI Photo

-Thiruvananthapuram: Students from South Africa and Laos participate in Onam celebrations with their batchmates at the Government Women's College, at Vazhuthacaud in Thiruvananthapuram, Thursday, Aug.
-24, 2023.
+Students from South Africa and Laos participate in Onam celebrations with their batchmates at the Government Women's College, at Vazhuthacaud in Thiruvananthapuram.

 Credit: PTI Photo